 This seemed to have matcha and yerba mate which is a good combination for caffeine intake.
 I looked into what kola nuts are, and they are nuts that are caffeinated and from which coca-cola originated from!
 I find Yerba mate has a very distinctive look – every time I’ve had it, it looked like cut up pieces of leaf.

 When looking at the dry blend, I was expecting more matcha powder but there was only a fine coating.
-The aroma reminded me of a mossy forest.
-There was a smell that stuck out that wasn’t matcha or the yerba mate, which I assumed was the kola nut.
+The smell reminded me of a mossy forest.
+There was a fragrance that stuck out that wasn’t matcha or the yerba mate, which I assumed was the kola nut.
 It reminded me of spices.

-After steeping, the aroma smelled more earthy and grassy, like yerba mate.
+After steeping, the blend smelled more earthy and grassy, like yerba mate.
 Due to the matcha, I was surprised when the liquor wasn’t overly cloudy.
 A few times I’ve had matcha in a blend, it made the liquor very murky.
-The dark yellow-green liquor had a nice classic grassy tea aroma.
+The dark yellow-green liquor had a nice classic grassy tea fragrance.

 - Type: Mate tea, green tea